 A common misconception says that SEO simply involves link building and including relevant keywords in the content.
-In fact, this couldn’t be further from the truth.
-That being said, let’s have a look at how user experience can affect search algorithms and translate into your position in search engines.
+However, this couldn’t be further from the truth.
+That being said, let’s have a look at how positive user experience can affect search algorithms and translate into your position in search engines.

 Due to multiple algorithm updates, Google measures this information by collecting data on various user engagement metrics.
 This way, they can determine if your website engages visitors, check if the content is topic-related to a particular search query, and get insights if the users can comfortably browse through the page.
 Based on this information, they rank websites according to their relevance, authority, and quality.

 1. Bounce Rate